masyl/isomaton/doc/roadmap.md

 - DONE: Animated transitions using jstween instead of jquery: http://jstween.blogspot.com/
 - DONE: Added helper for 4x4 sets of blocks
 - DONE: Each block can now have its own extended spritesheet
+- DONE: Blocks for material and entities have a directions.
+When actors move, they change their directions.
 - Bug: Actors can walk into each-others
 - Actors dont walk on water
-- Blocks for material and entities have a directions.
-When actors move, they change their directions.

 ## Upcomming Releases